Static self-induced heterogeneity in glass-forming liquids: Overlap as a microscope: Introduction

-The objective of this work is to provide the first steps in this direction.
-We develop a new probe to directly assess the self-induced static heterogeneity in glass-forming liquids via local free energy measurements.
-By free energy here we mean the setup of the Franz-Parisi potential~\cite{franz1997phase} which characterizes the cost of keeping liquid configurations at a given overlap with a reference configuration of the same liquid.
+\rev{The primary objective of this work is to provide the first steps in these directions and to shift the analysis of thermodynamic fluctuations toward a more local scale.
+To this end, we develop} a new probe to directly assess the self-induced static heterogeneity in glass-forming liquids via local free energy measurements.
+By free energy, we mean the setup of the Franz-Parisi potential~\cite{franz1997phase} which characterizes the cost of keeping liquid configurations at a given overlap with a reference configuration of the same liquid.
 We also introduce a field $\epsilon$ to bias the overlap with a reference configuration $\bm{r}_0^N$ in a spherical cavity of radius $R$ while letting the outside of the cavity evolve without any thermodynamic constraint.
 By varying the radius of the cavity and by systematically changing the location of the cavity, we are in particular able to directly probe the spatial heterogeneity of the configurational entropy density and we can analyze its statistics and spatial organization.
-This gives a real-space description of the emergent local random field and provides the necessary ingredients for a better understanding of the mosaic picture proposed by the RFOT theory.
+This gives a real-space description of the emergent local random field and provides the necessary ingredients for a better understanding of the mosaic picture proposed by the RFOT theory. \rev{Our results show that all these quantities can be defined and accessed numerically, which was not guaranteed by the success of macroscopic measurements.
+Building on our approach, we believe that connections to structural relaxation can be addressed in the future, thus paving the way to answer several important questions regarding the RFOT theory.}

 In several previous attempts to characterize the structural heterogeneity of supercooled liquids, the system needs to first be quenched to its inherent state at zero temperature where some kind of structural property, related to mechanical moduli~\cite{mizuno2013measuring, shakerpoor2020stability}, harmonic excitations~\cite{widmer2008irreversible}, linear~\cite{doi:10.1063/1.5024776} or non-linear~\cite{barbot2018local} response to a localised perturbation, is analyzed.
 By construction, the connection with finite temperature physical properties is at best indirect.
 A second family of structural studies relies on the analysis of finite-temperature equilibrium states and mostly uses particle-based geometric information to reveal spatial fluctuations about the local ordering of the liquid~\cite{coslovich2011locally, malins2013identification1, malins2013identification, tong2018revealing}, an approach that is now assisted by machine learning techniques~\cite{paret2020assessing, boattini2020autonomously}.
 It remains difficult to incorporate these findings into a generic thermodynamic approach accounting for the observed fluctuations and phase transitions described above.